scchess/Qualimap/doc/analysis.rst

 ^^^^^

 :guilabel:`BAM file`
-  Path to the sequence alignment file in BAM format.
-Note, that the BAM file has to be sorted by chromosomal coordinates.
+  Path to the sequence alignment file in **BAM format**.
+Note, that the BAM file has to be **sorted by chromosomal coordinates**.
 Sorting can be performed with `satmtools sort <http://samtools.sourceforge.net/>`_.

 :guilabel:`Draw chromosome limits`
   If selected, vertical dotted lines will be placed at the beginning of each chromosome according to the information found in the header of the BAM file.

 :guilabel:`Analyze Regions`
-  Activating this option allows the analysis of the alignment data for the regions of interest.
+  Activating this option allows the analysis of the alignment data for the **regions of interest**.

 :guilabel:`GFF File`
   The path to the annotation file that specifies the regions of interest.
 The file must be **tab-separated** and have `GFF <http://genome.ucsc.edu/FAQ/FAQformat.html#format3>`_ or `GTF <http://genome.ucsc.edu/FAQ/FAQformat.html#format4>`_ format.

 :guilabel:`Analyze Outside Regions`
-  If checked, the information about the reads that mapped outside of the regions of interest will be also computed and shown in a separated section.
+  If checked, the information about the **reads** that **mapped outside** of the regions of interest will be also computed and shown in a separated section.

 .. _input-gc-content:

-:guilabel:`Compare GC Content Distribution with...` This allows to compare the sample GC distribution with selected pre-calculated genome GC distribution.
+:guilabel:`Compare GC Content Distribution with...` This allows to **compare** the **GC distribution** of the sample with the selected pre-calculated **genome** GC distribution.
 Currently two genome distributions are available: human (hg19) and mouse (mm9).
-More genomes will be included in future releases.
+More specie will be included in future releases.

 Advanced parameters
 """""""""""""""""""

 :guilabel:`Number of Windows`
-  Number of windows used to split the reference genome.
+  Number of **windows** used to **split** the reference **genome**.
 This value is used for computing the graphs that plot information across the reference.
-Basically, reads falling in the same window are aggregated.
+Basically, reads falling in the same window are aggregated in the same bin.
 The higher the number, the bigger the resolution of the plots but also longer time will be used to process the data.
 By default 400 windows are used.

 :guilabel:`Number of Threads`
-  In order to speed up the computation, the genomic analysis computation can be performed in parallel on a multicore system using the given number of threads.
-More information on the paralization of qualimap can be found `here <poner>`_ the The default number of threads equals number of available processors.
+  In order to speed up the computation, the genomic analysis **computation** can be performed **in parallel** on a multicore system using the given number of threads.
+More information on the paralization of qualimap can be found `here <poner>`_.
+The default number of threads equals number of available processors.

 :guilabel:`Reads per Chunk`
-  In order to reduce the load of I/O, reads are analyzed in chunks.
+  In order to **reduce the load of I/O**, reads are analyzed in chunks.
 Each chunk contains the selected number of reads which will be loaded into memore and analyzed by a single thread.
-Smaller number may result in lower performance, but also the memory consumption will be reduced.
+Smaller numbers may result in lower performance, but also the memory consumption will be reduced.
 The default value is 1000 reads.

 Output